UBrau/GOplotTools/README.md

 Examples can be found in the *input* folder.
 Find [FuncAssociate](http://llama.mshri.on.ca/funcassociate/) and [DAVID](https://david.ncifcrf.gov/).

-**3. Save the results table as well as the 'entity attribute list'**
+**3. Save the results table as well as the 'Attribute/Entity List'**

 if using FuncAssociate.
 Examples in the *input* folder.